Our Impact

 We know that our shelter partners will do everything in their power to bring families back together—and we’re proud to support them.

-When Conditions Require that Pets Need Help, it Often Means that Humans do too
+When Conditions Require that Pets Need Help, it Often Means that Humans do, too

 While our primary mission at Wings of Rescue is to save pets in crisis from overcrowded shelters, we are equally committed to providing humanitarian and veterinary relief during times of disaster.
 When communities are hit by hurricanes, floods, fires, or other emergencies, we don’t arrive with empty planes—we arrive with purpose.